acquia/blt/readme/frontend.md

 ### Executing complex commands

-If you need to execute something more complex, you may call a custom script rather than direct the embedding your commands in the yaml file:
+If you need to execute something more complex, you may call a custom script rather than directly embedding your commands in the yaml file:

     command-hooks:
       frontend-assets: